Most people don’t have access to a garage or secure garden and must creatively utilize the space in their apartment with an indoor bike storage idea.

 How much money am I willing to spend?

-You can choose from a wide range of products and prices for many of these categories.
+You can choose from a wide range of products and prices in most of these categories.

 How much weight can the bike rack support?

-Heavy bikes or typical electric bikes over 50lbs will require a solution that doesn’t have a weight limit, such as a parking floor stand or vertical floor stand.
+Exceptionally heavy bikes, such as cargo bikes, or electric bikes over 50 lb will require a solution with a higher weight limit or without a weight limit, such as a parking floor stand or a vertical floor stand.

 Am I willing to put screws in the wall?